Eduardo Camavinga: Real Madrid

 On 31 August 2021, Real Madrid announced the signing of Camavinga until 30 June 2027.
 He made his debut in a 5–2 win over Celta Vigo on 12 September, in which he scored a goal shortly after coming off the bench.
 Three days later, he made his Champions League debut for Real Madrid, coming on as a substitute for Luka Modrić in the 80th minute and assisting Rodrygo for the winner against Inter Milan.

 Camavinga made a substitute appearance in the 85th minute of the 2022 UEFA Champions League final on 28 May, helping Real Madrid win 1–0 over Liverpool to earn the 2021–22 UEFA Champions League title with his team.
-On 9 May 2023, he provided an assist to Vinícius Júnior to take the lead in a 1–1 draw against Manchester City in the Champions League semi-final first leg at Santiago Bernabéu Stadium, to be the youngest in the competition's semi-finals to do so, aged 20 years and 180 days.
+On 9 May 2023, he provided an assist to Vinícius Júnior to take the lead in a 1–1 draw against Manchester City in the Champions League semi-final first leg at the Santiago Bernabéu, to be the youngest in the competition's semi-finals to do so, aged 20 years and 180 days.

 On 7 November 2023, Real Madrid announced the extension of Camavinga's contract, which is to remain effective until 30 June 2029.

 He missed the first official match of the 2024–25 season, the 2024 UEFA Super Cup, after injuring his left knee in training on the eve of the match and was expected to be out for several weeks with an internal sprain to the knee.
 On 2 October 2024, Camavinga returned to action against Lille in the 2024–25 UEFA Champions League.

 Camavinga endured a difficult season, marked by a decline in performance and reduced playing time.
 Less influential in Real Madrid's midfield, he was gradually relegated to a secondary role by Carlo Ancelotti.
 Occasionally lining up at left-back due to absences in that area, he was unable to rediscover his best form.
 His season came to a premature end on 23 April 2025, when he suffered a total rupture of his left adductor tendon during a match against Getafe.
 The injury would rule him out for several months, forcing him to miss the Copa del Rey final, the UEFA Nations League Finals, and the FIFA Club World Cup.

-On 30 September 2025, he scored his first UEFA Champions League goal in a 5–0 away win over FC Kairat.
+On 30 September 2025, he scored his first UEFA Champions League goal in a 5–0 away win over Kairat.